 Save money on all of your activities with our Groupon Promo Code Deal of the Day:

-SAVE an ADDITIONAL 20% OFF on Attractions & MORE!
+SAVE on all your activities, Attractions & MORE!

 Now on to your GreatFrumTrips.com article...

 Q) Due to the cold weather in the Northeast United States, the trees have not yet begin to blossom.
 Now that the month of Nisan has ended, may I still recite the b’rachah of Birkas Ha’ilanos (the blessing over trees in blossom) when I later see a fruit tree in blossom?